Joker (Jack Napier): Legacy

 Though gone, Joker continues to haunt Wayne and appears in his nightmares, particularly different versions of their confrontation in the cathedral where Joker hints that he knows Batman is Wayne.
 Wayne himself wrestles with the idea of informing Gordon that Napier was the one who killed his parents but decides against it to avoid the risk of exposing his identity as Batman.

 As a result of the Joker's rampage, Wayne funds and opens the Smylex Ward of the Gotham General Hospital to treat the damaged survivors, one of which is Karlo Babić, who was affected by Smylex-laced products smuggled from Central City and rendered comatose.
 When Babić awakens, he discovers that he can alter his face and voice at will to impersonate anyone.
 The head of the ward, Dr. Hugh Auslander, who is actually Dr. Hugo Strange using an alias, subsequently manipulates Babić into posing as the Joker to cover his actions while digging up and hiding the actual Joker's corpse to make it look as if the Joker has returned from the dead.
 Batman and Gordon eventually piece the mystery together and realise that the new Joker is Babić, who subsequently betrays Strange and helps Batman foil his plan to unleash his own Hegemon gas on Gotham and hold the city to ransom.

 After Strange is incarcerated and Babić turns himself in, the Joker's body is found and reburied.
+A while later, Wayne finds a letter from Norman Pinkus intended for the police which identified Napier and Chill as Thomas and Martha's killers, which Pinkus had actually deduced shortly after the murders, though Pinkus's mother Martina secretly hid the letter to avoid reprisals against her family.
+Wayne presents the letter to Gordon, finally closing the case.